 Glitter is a really fun way to add sparkle, color and shine to any resin piece you are working on, regardless of what your project is.

-The set of 54 glitter shakers from Arteza comes with a gorgeous variety of different holographic colors.
-You get glow in the dark shades.
-Their neons are UV-reactive which means they will react to a range of ultra violet lights creating a glowing, bright effect on your tumbler.
+Look for sets with a variety of different holographic colors.
+You can even get glow in the dark shades.
+Neons are UV-reactive which means they will react to a range of ultra violet lights creating a glowing, bright effect on your resin art piece.
 How cool is that!?

 Iridescent glitter can add a very whimsical, sparkling effect to your resin art.

 There are so many iridescent glitters to choose from for resin art, it depends on the look you are going for.
-Many have an underling tone of blue or pink, so sorrt through them and see which ones you like.
+Many pigments have an underling tone of blue or pink, so sort through them and see which ones you like.